marcopompili/lua-leveldb/README.md

   * Experimental support for unique values.
   * Added support for storing numeric values.
   * Multiple methods for getting values (as string or number).
-  * ToString support for varius objects.
+  * ToString support for various objects.

 Basic Example
 -------------
-This is a simple example on how to use the lua extension for Google's leveldb:
+This is a simple example on how to use the LUA extension for Google's LevelDB:

 ```lua
 require 'leveldb'